Ahh, pregnancy. The miracle of life. It’s just such a magical time.

 1. The Happiest Baby On The Block – by Dr. Harvey Karp

 That’s why everyone can read this book.
-I buy this for every pregnant person I know, regardless of their education or experience with children, and they love this book.
+I buy this for every pregnant person I know and they love this book.

 Second, this book commands thousands of perfect reviews everywhere because he tackles one of the most important concerns of parents – how to soothe your baby.
 His groundbreaking theory of the 4th Trimester will have you rethinking those first three months with your newborn.
 And, he shares why your baby could be crying and equips you to confidently soothe them with specific steps to turn on their calming reflex.